 1. CIPHR HR Software

 Human resource is one area in which technology is helping to reduce the strain of excessive admin and improve employee engagement.
 CIPHR HR Software is one of the market leaders, offering an employee self-service portal for holiday and absence requests, as well as fast and secure access to their core employee data on a range of devices.
 Other features include payroll management, e-recruiting, and on-boarding, and a learning management system, all of which are fully customizable to feel like part of your organization and help to enhance your employer brand.
 From leave management software to payroll software, all can ensure faster task management.

 Ever-note is a note-taking app that has been a staple of productivity lists for years.
 Ideas can be generated in the most unlikely of places, and the Ever-note mobile app allows you to capture notes by writing, recording audio, taking photos, uploading PDFs, or sketching digitally

 But it’s real standout feature is arguably its image lookup – search for a word or phrase and it’ll not only search your notes, messages, and text files but also in your images.
 If, for instance, you’ve taken pictures of cars as part of a project, simply searching for the keyword ‘cars’ will bring up all mentions and images of cars on your device.
 Every note puts an end to endless scrolling.

 3. Rescue Time

 Got a problem with procrastination?
 Does social media send your workday into a tailspin?
 Then it could be time for Rescue Time.
 Used during the working day, this time-tracking app makes a record of all your breaks, the apps you use, and the websites you browse to give you a breakdown of exactly how you’re whiling away the working hours.

-One really great feature is that it categories each app and website you use and ranks them in one of five productivity ratings:
+One really great feature is that its categories each app and website you use and ranks them in one of five productivity ratings: